mrbmc/mrbmc.github.io/src/projects/disney-groupwatch.md

 ### Motion Design

-<video src="/images/portfolio/disney-groupwatch/groupwatch-motion-mobile.mp4" controls autoplay loop class="pullright" style="width:235px;height:482px;margin: 0 0 1em 0;"></video>
+<video src="/images/portfolio/disney-groupwatch/groupwatch-motion-mobile.mp4" controls autoplay loop class="pullright" style=""></video>
 Motion design added new depth and usability to the gathering space.
-The mobile design had to meet these criteria:
-* Communicate the status of the stream and gathering to everyone.
-* Put hosts at the focus of the social group to mimic real-world gatherings.
-* Delight users with subtle animations as guests join their event.
+The mobile design had to meet these criteria: <br />• Communicate the status of the stream and gathering to everyone.<br />• Put hosts at the focus of the social group to mimic real-world gatherings.<br />• Delight users with subtle animations as guests join their event.

 ----